Instrumental variables system identification with $L^p$ consistency: Introduction

 Filtering, smoothing, prediction, and control benefit from accurate models of a plant's dynamics.
 Our present data-rich world facilitates and demands dynamics models that can learn efficiently from long time series.
 Just as in large-scale machine learning, recurrent neural network architectures are being succeeded by autoregressive architectures such as transformers \citep{vaswani_attention_2023}, it is now preferable to specify an autoregressive model that maps past outputs to future outputs, rather than a state-space model that advances an unobserved state.
 We further make the simplification \citep{brunton_discovering_2016,mezic_koopman_2021} of assuming a parametric form in which the prediction is nonlinear in the inputs (past outputs, exogenous inputs, etc.) but linear in the parameter vector.
 Thus the parameter vector may be estimated (following a feature selection process) by processing the data with a linear filter, applying a nonlinearity, and then running least squares estimation.
 This is common practice in engineering \citep{kutz_dynamic_2016,haller_modeling_2025}.

 But least-squares estimation is problematic when viewed as point estimation of the parameter vector.
 Assuming that the data is contaminated by realistic levels of noise (such as from quantization \citep{maity_effect_2025}), least-squares regressions of (noisy) future outputs on (noisy) past outputs are biased \citep[Chapter 8]{kutz_dynamic_2016} \citep{yi_handbook_2021,soderstrom_errors--variables_2018}.
-For this reason an autoregressive linear system identification method introduced in the 1970s has fallen out of favor in favor of instrumental variables (IV) and other bias-avoiding methods \citep[Chapter 1]{garnier_identification_2008} \citep{gonzalez_continuous-time_2022}.
+For this reason, an autoregressive linear system identification method introduced in the 1970s has since been supplanted by instrumental variables (IV) and other bias-avoiding methods \citep[Chapter 1]{garnier_identification_2008} \citep{gonzalez_continuous-time_2022}.

-The current wave of autoregressive system identification methods has recognized that output measurement noise degrades parameter estimation with a bias that persists even at very low noise levels such as can be achieved by judicious data-prefiltering \citep{brunton_discovering_2016, wentz_derivative-based_2023, hsin_symbolic_2024}.
+The current wave of autoregressive system identification methods recognizes that output measurement noise degrades parameter estimation with a bias that persists even at the low noise levels achievable by judicious data prefiltering \citep{brunton_discovering_2016, wentz_derivative-based_2023,hsin_symbolic_2024}.
 Therefore, it is not enough to filter away the noise and then pretend it is not there.
 Two bias mitigation methods are bias correction, which depends strongly on accurate estimation of the noise variance, and instrumental variables, which does not \citep{garnier_identification_2008}.

-We work in the context of IV estimation.
-It is usual in IV problems in econometrics and engineering that an instrumental variable is already available in the data \citep{davidson_econometric_2004,gonzalez_continuous-time_2022}, and it is usual to settle for asymptotic normality \citep{pan_efficiency_2020} because the IV estimator does not have a finite expectation \citep[\S8.4]{davidson_econometric_2004}.
-We show that under reasonable sampling assumptions, the instruments can be synthesized from the same data as the regressors, and with some minor regularizations, the IV estimator has a finite expectation and is consistent in \(L^p\) for all \(p \geq 1\).
+We use instrumental variables to counteract the bias due to noise in the right-hand side of the model equation.
+In IV problems in econometrics and engineering, an instrumental variable is provided along with the data or generated using model predictions \citep{davidson_econometric_2004,gonzalez_continuous-time_2022}, and one usually settles for asymptotic normality \citep{pan_efficiency_2020} because the IV estimator has no finite expectation \citep[\S8.4]{davidson_econometric_2004}. \begin{after} \citet{zeiringer_instrumental_2026} use the model predictions to synthesize instruments for a linear-in-the-parameters nonlinear system, but it is hard to get statistical guarantees on the resulting estimator. \end{after} We show that under reasonable sampling assumptions, the instruments can be synthesized from the same data as the regressors. \begin{after} Whereas the vanilla IV estimator's heavy tails result from inverting a matrix whose probability mass may concentrate near singularity, our estimator imposes minor regularizations, leading to a finite expectation and consistency in \(L^p\) for all \(p \geq 1\). \end{after}